anupamk9/Diabeto/README.md

 <ul>
 <li> Diabetes is a chronic disease that affects the body's ability to produce or use insulin, a hormone that regulates blood sugar levels.
 There are two main types of diabetes: type 1 diabetes, which is usually diagnosed in childhood and is caused by the immune system attacking the cells that produce insulin, and type 2 diabetes, which is usually diagnosed in adulthood and is caused by a combination of genetic and lifestyle factors.

 The effects of diabetes can be serious and long-lasting.
 High blood sugar levels can damage the blood vessels, nerves, and organs, leading to a range of health complications.
-Some of the effects of diabetes include:

   </li>
   </ul>